CCWeng/resume/resume.md

 ## Resumé

-Chien-Chen(Calvin) Weng 翁建宸
+Chien-Chen(Calvin) Weng

 Email: [airfield1006@gmail.com](mailto:airfield1006@gmailcom)

 ---------------------------------------

 ### Summary

-*   My Research field is **Robotics Navigation**, which includes moving object detection and tracking.
+*   My research field is about **Robotics Navigation**.
+	- particularly, it is moving object tracking introducing neighboring interaction model.
-*   Familiar with **Machine Learning** and know how to extract key information from data.
+*   Familiar with **Machine Learning**.
+	- know how to extract key information from data.
+	- know how to get the optimal estimation of the model.
+*   With **Computer Vision** background knowledge.
-*   Able to deal with vision-based perception using **Computer Vision** background knowledge.
+	- Able to deal with vision-based perception.

 ---------------------------------------

 ### Work Experience

 *   **Product Developer**, ACTi Corp.,